jarvist/VideoFeedback-FractalLight/README.md

 # What it does

 Using GL for high performance screen rendering, it takes an image & does a lossy ROTATE + MAGNIFY operation on successive frames.
-This simulates video feedback; the resulting images are often fractal in data.
+This simulates video feedback; the resulting images are often fractal in nature.

+The code randomly changes the ROTATE and MAGNIFY parameters, and probably some others as well (certainly a JITTER parameter which generates colour noise at the core of the image).

+It's pretty psychedlic, and you get to choose the image used as the (repeated) starting configuration.

 ![Screenshot](/screenshot.png)